Maximizing the electric field strength in the foci of high numerical aperture optics: Optimum irradiance distributions

 which with the help of some algebra leads to

 For an aplanatic lens that fulfills the sine condition, i.e., a lens where the refracted rays of same phase seem to emerge from a spherical surface around the focus, one has

 resulting in

 As a third focusing element, we consider an ideal thin lens, i.e., a lens for which the refracted rays seem to emerge from a plane perpendicular to the optical axis.
-A practical realization of such a thin lens would be an idealized diffractive optical lens.
+A practical realization of such a thin lens would be an idealized diffractive optical lens (e.g., as used recently for imaging ion fluorescence~\cite{streed2011}).
 One has

 which delivers

 Next, for every point $(x,y)$ in the plane perpendicular to the optical axis we determine $\vartheta$.
 The radiant intensity along this direction is given by the angular dipole radiation pattern $D(\vartheta)$: